Bifröst: Adaptations

 In the final scene of Richard Wagner's 1869 opera Das Rheingold, the god Froh summons a rainbow bridge, over which the gods cross to enter Valhalla.

 In J. R. R. Tolkien's legendarium, the "level bridge" of "The Fall of Númenor", an early version of the Akallabêth, recalls Bifröst.
 It departs from the earth at a tangent, allowing immortal Elves but not mortal Men to travel the Old Straight Road to the lost earthly paradise of Valinor after the world has been remade (from a flat plane to a sphere).

 Bifröst appears in comic books associated with the Marvel Comics character Thor and in subsequent adaptations of those comic books.
 In the Marvel Cinematic Universe film Thor, Jane Foster describes the Bifröst as an Einstein–Rosen bridge, which functions as a means of transportation across space in a short period of time.

+Bifröst has also appeared in games such as Hotline Miami 2: Wrong Number during The Son's last level in which he is under the influence of drugs and thus hallucinates Bifröst.

 The Rainbow Bridge is often invoked in contemporary culture when referencing a recently deceased pet.